Skip to main content

 You can interact with the agent in four ways:

-3. REST API (port 8080): FastAPI server with endpoints for every agent capability.
-Authenticated with X-ADOS-Key header.
+3. REST API (port 8080): FastAPI server with setup, telemetry, video, MAVLink, and command endpoints.
+Authenticated endpoints use X-ADOS-Key.

-4. ADOS Mission Control (GCS): the companion web app that gives you a full ground control station with maps, video, mission planning, and fleet management.
+4. ADOS Mission Control (GCS): the companion web app for maps, video, mission planning, hardware management, and fleet operations.

 What’s next